enr/grails-inviter/README.md

   * inviter/pickContacts.gsp : the view with the 'pick friends' form
   * inviter/sent.gsp : the view displayed after invites have been sent.

-You can override the providers' images, putting a png named after the provider in your application `web-app/images` directory.
+You can override the providers' images and empty.png (the image used for users without pic), putting a png named after the provider in your application `web-app/images` directory.

 Use the example within the plugin to guide you.